Table Schema

 Implementors:

-• Implementations SHOULD report an error if an attempt is made to evaluate a value against an unsupported constraint.
+report an error if an attempt is made to evaluate a value against an unsupported constraint. - A constraints descriptor may contain multiple constraints, in which case implementations

-• Constraints MUST be applied on the logical representation of field values and constraint values.
+be applied on the logical representation of field values and constraint values.

 # Other Properties